ecovillage/cabler/README.md

 #### The test and examplary data

-Find examplary data for tests in [test/fixtures/locations.yml](test/fixtures/locations.yml) etc. You can seed your database with this data using `rails fixtures:load`.
+Find examplary data for tests in [test/fixtures/locations.yml](test/fixtures/locations.yml) etc. You can seed your database with this data using `rails db:fixtures:load`.
+Note that this will also create [a user](test/fixtures/users.yml).

 **Locations**
   - Basement